 A sparkling pink flower in profusion!
 While Sarcochilus ceciliae is known to be a sequential bloomer, this particular flowering opened the majority of its blooms at once, for a notable display on a small plant.
-(That’s a 4″ Vanda basket in the photograph.)
+For scale, that’s a 4″ (10cm) Vanda basket in the photograph.
+The crystalline quality of the flowers is very distinctive — and beautiful.

-An Australian species native to New South Wales and Queensland, the flowers vary in intensity of pink coloration across its geographic range.
-As with many Australian species, there is debate on “splitting” some of the traditional species.
-Sarcochilus ceciliae is a candidate for a few divisions, particularly based upon the lip.
+Sarcochilus ceciliae is an Australian species, found throughout New South Wales and Queensland.
+The flowers vary in intensity of pink coloration across its geographic range.
+As with many Australian orchid species, there is debate on “splitting” some of the traditional species and varieties.
+Sarcochilus ceciliae is a candidate for a few taxonomic divisions, particularly based upon the lip.

 Interested in more unique and beautiful orchid images?